-- Place a large amount of bones into the crock pot.
+- Place a large amount of bones into the crock pot, instant pot or in a large pot on the stovetop.
 Amount is your decision, but more is better.

 - Cover bones with water until the level is about three inches over the bones.

-- Add apple cider vinegar at a ration of one tablespoon per gallon of water.
-The vinegar form the gelatin as the mixture cooks.
+- Add apple cider vinegar at a ratio of one tablespoon per gallon of water.
+The vinegar forms the gelatin as the mixture cooks.

-- Cover and cook on high for approximately one hour.
-Lover temperature to simmer and continue to cook for 24 hours.
+- To cook in a slow cooker: Cover and cook on high for approximately one hour.
+Lower temperature to simmer and continue to cook for 24 hours.

-- After 24 hours, now you can add any preferred vegetables.
+- After cooked, now you can add any preferred vegetables.
 Recover and allow to cool.